-Henderson-Massey residents are set to benefit from a $4.5 million investment in safer, more sustainable transport, after Henderson-Massey Local Board approved funding for three major projects across the local transport network.
+Henderson-Massey residents are expected to benefit from a $4.5 million investment in safer, more sustainable transport, after Henderson-Massey Local Board approved funding for three priority projects across the local transport network.

-The investment will deliver a new signalised pedestrian crossing at one of the area’s busiest intersections, upgrades to the northern section of the Henderson Creek Shared Path, and new lighting along a key cycling and walking route through Cranwell Park.
+The funding enables Auckland Transport to progress investigation, design and staged delivery of pedestrian crossing improvements at one of the area’s busiest intersections, upgrades to the northern section of the Henderson Creek Shared Path, and new lighting along a key cycling and walking route through Cranwell Park.

-Henderson-Massey Local Board chair Chris Carter says the investment reflects the board’s commitment to creating safer connections for local communities.
+Henderson-Massey Local Board chair Chris Carter says the investment reflects the board’s commitment to improving safety and connectivity in transport options for local communities.

 “Making Henderson-Massey a great place to live and work starts with ensuring people can move around safely,” says Carter.